 - Ready to eat in 3 hours

-- Cucumbers: I use Persian cucumbers for this recipe, however, English cucumbers can be used.
+- Cucumbers: Use Persian cucumbers or English cucumbers.
 I do not recommend using any cucumbers with thick skin.

 - Garlic: I use fresh garlic for this spicy pickled Persian cucumber recipe.

 - Sugar: Any type of sugar will work for this recipe.
-It's used to balance out the salt and vinegar.
+Sugar balances out the salt and vinegar.

 - Salt: I use pink Himalayan salt, sea salt, or iodized salt for this recipe.